Trendy Hair Style: The Short Bevelled Cut

 The Bob is the ideal cut for (almost) all heads

 The bob also demands little from the hair structure.
-The bob style can turn even fine hair into a stunning hairdo.
+The bob style can turn even the finest hair into a stunning hairdo.
 Waves and moderate curls are also suitable for the new playful bobs.
-Cowlicks and frizzy permanents are known for their ways of escaping any control and are therefore quite some problem even for a bob, especially for a bob with fringes (bangs).
+Cowlicks and frizzy permanents are known for their ways of escaping any control and are therefore a problem even for a bob, especially for a bob with bangs.
 Actually, those two hair problems are the only reasons not to opt for a bob style.
-Women with intensive permanents are quite unlikely to enjoy a bob (pyramid effect!).
+Women with intensive permanents are unlikely to enjoy a bob (pyramid effect!).

 The Best of all Worlds – The Bob

 By and large the bob is easy to maintain.
 With the proper haircut the bob needs little help to keep the shape.
 The shorter and more precise the bob haircut, the more frequently it has to be trimmed by your hair stylist (a shorter bob every four weeks and a longer bob about every six to eight weeks).